AlignRec: Aligning and Training in Multimodal Recommendations

 \subsubsection{Intermediate Evaluation Protocols}

-After separating the training process, it is important to evaluate whether our multimodal encoder can generate features that are suitable and helpful for the recommendation task based on inter-content alignment.
-Previous methods just try to practically train models with multimodal features to validate their effectiveness, suffering from high training cost and long feedback latency (\eg, FREEDOM~\cite{zhou2023tale} uses one A100 for two days to train on Amazon Electronics features).
-Therefore, we propose three intermediate evaluation protocols in AlignRec to \textbf{directly} evaluate the quality of multimodal features without any ID-based feature or extra fine-tuning.
+After separating the training process, we evaluate whether our multimodal encoder can generate features helpful for recommendation.
+The necessity of intermediate evaluation can be summarized as follows: \begin{itemize} \item \textbf{Selecting a better multimodal encoder for recommendation.} We can select a powerful encoder from various encoder models with intermediate evaluation.
+Then, we can apply it for the downstream recommendation task for better results. \item \textbf{Improving multimodal recommendation efficiency.} There are two training strategies in multimodal recommendation: (i) Two-stage training in Eq.~\eqref{eq:train}; (ii) End-to-end training by optimizing losses together.
+Note that the pre-training stage is more complicated than the second training stage.
+However, previous methods validate the effectiveness of multimodal features on recommendation metrics.
+If multimodal features are not suitable for recommendation, more effort is required for re-generation. \item \textbf{Reducing the complexity of hyper-parameter search in training.} Suppose the pre-training and training stage have $n$ and $m$ hyper-parameter combinations, respectively.
+Then, the search complexity decreases from $n*m$ (searched together) to $n+m$ (searched separately) with intermediate evaluation. \end{itemize} Therefore, we propose three intermediate evaluation protocols in AlignRec to \textbf{directly} evaluate the quality of multimodal features without any ID-based feature or extra fine-tuning.
 In the following paragraphs, we suppose $\mathbf{h}^i_{mm}$ as item $i$'s multimodal feature.

 \paragraph{Zero-Shot Recommendation} It evaluates whether multimodal features can correctly reflect user's interests based on historical interacted items, with three steps: \begin{itemize} \item \textbf{Step I}.
 Construct user $u$'s interacted items list in time order.
 Select the most recent interacted item $i$ as the target item, the remaining items as the historical behavior $H_u$. \item \textbf{Step II}.
 Calculate the multimodal feature of user $u$ based on his/her history: $\mathbf{h}^u_{mm}=\frac{1}{|H_u|}\sum_{j\in H_u}\mathbf{h}^j_{mm}$. \item \textbf{Step III}.
 Calculate the similarity between $\mathbf{h}^u_{mm}$ and each item's multimodal feature in the candidate set, and observe whether the target item $i$ can be recalled to $u$ based on top-K similar items. \end{itemize} In this protocol, $Recall$ will be larger if the similarity between $\mathbf{h}^{i}_{mm}$ and $\mathbf{h}^u_{mm}$ is large, \ie, historical items' multimodal feature of user $u$ is close to the target item's multimodal feature, with proper reflection on user's interests.